Explore our website for the most up-to-date information on real estate data and local news!

 Mortgage rates – Every Thursday Freddie Mac publishes interest rates based on a survey of mortgage lenders throughout the week.
-The Freddie Mac Primary Mortgage Survey reported that mortgage rates for the most popular loan products as of July 25, 2024, were as follows: The 30-year fixed mortgage rate was 6.78%, down from 6.86% at the end of May.
-The 15-year fixed was 6.07%, down from 6.16% last month.
+The Freddie Mac Primary Mortgage Survey reported that mortgage rates for the most popular loan products as of August 15th, 2024, were as follows: The 30-year fixed mortgage rate was 6.49%, up from 6.47% last week.
+The 15-year fixed was 5.66%, up from 5.63% last week.

 The graph below shows the trajectory of mortgage rates over the past year.